Director, Graduate Programs and Strategic Initiatives, School of Interdisciplinary Arts & Sciences

 Mailing: Box 358500, 18115 Campus Way NE, Bothell, WA 98011

 My path through graduate school was long and circuitous.
-Tracking between scholarly and professional work, and between classroom and co-curricular pursuits, ultimately shaped a career committed to education across realms that we often hold separate, to our detriment.
+Tracking between scholarly and professional work, and between classroom and co-curricular pursuits, shaped a career committed to education across realms that we often hold separate.

 My graduate studies focused on American literature via gender, cultural, and performance studies.
 My dissertation, Shock Treatments: Witnessing in Postwar Performance examined the embodied rhetorics and autobiographical performances of Beat and Confessional poets, Method actors, and James Baldwin, as they ruptured dominant fictions, refigured the personal as political, and remade the public sphere in second half of the twentieth century.
 I’ve taught composition and rhetoric, literary and feminist studies, at Rutgers and San Francisco State Universities.

 While completing graduate school, I also worked as an arts administrator for the PEN American Center, an international professional writers association: its various campaigns and programs introduced me to intersections amongst the publishing industry, philanthropic foundations, writer’s unions, human rights organizations, cultural policy agencies, secondary schools, and educational non-profits.
-I also collaborated with graduate students and others on publicly-engaged scholarly projects like the Poetry and the Public Sphere, a series of discussions, lectures, and performances, and an early digital humanities project, archiving the historic journal of feminist experimental writing, HOW(ever), and designing its electronic publication as HOW2.
+I also collaborated with graduate students and others on publicly-engaged scholarly projects like the Poetry and the Public Sphere (a series of discussions, lectures, and performances), and an early digital humanities project, archiving the historic journal of feminist experimental writing, HOW(ever), and designing its electronic publication, HOW2.

 Working at and across these sites has taught me that transformative learning necessarily engages differences among community knowledges and professional practices.
 The opportunities for such learning has oriented my own career towards the praxis of interdisciplinary and cross-sectoral collaboration: first at the Simpson Center for the Humanities, where I guided project, program, and grant development for several years, and more recently for the graduate programs in the School of Interdisciplinary Arts and Sciences at UW Bothell, with their strong emphasis on cross-disciplinary, community-engaged, and connected learning.